Rated Excellent Online

 Ground Rent, Service Charges and Leasehold Reform

-Since the Leasehold Reform (Ground Rent) Act 2022 came into force, new residential leases in England and Wales cannot charge more than a peppercorn ground rent.
+Since the Leasehold Reform (Ground Rent) Act 2022 came into force on 30 June 2022, new residential leases in England and Wales cannot charge more than a peppercorn ground rent.
 However, existing leases with escalating ground rents — particularly those that double every 10 or 25 years — can make a property difficult to mortgage or secure a loan against.
-Many lenders have adopted policies that exclude leases with ground rents above 0.1% of the property value per year.
+Many lenders have adopted policies that exclude leases with ground rents above 0.1% of the property value per year, or that double more frequently than every 20 years.

 Service charge arrears are another common problem.
 If the freeholder or managing agent has registered a charge against the property for unpaid service charges, this will appear on a title search and most lenders will want to see it cleared before lending.
-Even if there are no arrears, high or unpredictable service charges can affect affordability assessments.
+Even if there are no arrears, high or unpredictable service charges can affect affordability assessments; a lender will include the monthly service charge equivalent in your committed outgoings when stress-testing affordability.

 Lenders will also check whether managing agent consent is required under the lease before a second charge can be registered.
-Where consent is needed, the solicitor acting on the lender's behalf will need to obtain it, which can add several weeks to the process.
+Where consent is needed, the solicitor acting on the lender’s behalf will need to obtain it, which can add several weeks to the process and incur a consent fee of typically £75 to £250.

 We've Helped Over 58,000 Homeowners